Impact Factor 5.091 | CiteScore 4.1

 PMCID: all published articles receive a PMCID

-Pathology welcomes submissions of the following article types: Case Report, Clinical Study Protocol, Clinical Trial, Community Case Study, Correction, Editorial, General Commentary, Mini Review, Original Research, Perspective, Protocols, Review and Systematic Review.
+Pathology welcomes submissions of the following article types: Brief Research Report, Case Report, Clinical Trial, Correction, Editorial, General Commentary, Methods, Mini Review, Original Research, Perspective, Review, Study Protocol and Systematic Review.

 All manuscripts must be submitted directly to the section Pathology, where they are peer-reviewed by the Associate and Review Editors of the specialty section.